 - Class 10 SD card, 4-8GB – see this guide for suggestions, as compatibility is an issue!
 I personally went with a fast SanDisk one.
 This will store the main operating system.

 - USB thumb drive, 4-16GB – fastest you can find!
-I went for the Lexar Echo ZX in the 16gb variety.
+I went for the Lexar Echo ZX in the 16gb variety, but you can always order personalized flash drives for that custom look.
 We’ll be using this to speed up the whole system, bwahaha!

 - Common Sense!